EvanZ/basketworld/readmes/observation_space.md

 Key environment parameters that affect observation structure:

-- `use_egocentric_obs`: Use ball-handler-relative coordinates (default: `True`)
-- `egocentric_rotate_to_hoop`: Rotate observations to face basket (default: `True`)
-- `include_hoop_vector`: Add explicit hoop direction vector (default: `True`)
+- `include_hoop_vector`: Add explicit hoop position vector (default: `True`)
 - `normalize_obs`: Normalize spatial coordinates (default: `True`)

 ---

+## Notes on Architecture Change

+**As of the latest update, the environment uses absolute coordinates instead of egocentric coordinates.** This change allows the network to:
+- Learn that center court offers more space than sidelines
+- Develop position-aware strategies (e.g., different tactics near basket vs. mid-court)
+- Explicitly condition decisions on court location
+- Better model real basketball dynamics where position matters

+The old flags `use_egocentric_obs` and `egocentric_rotate_to_hoop` are deprecated and no longer used.

+---

-By providing this rich, structured observation space, we give the RL agent all the information needed to learn sophisticated basketball strategies while maintaining computational efficiency through careful normalization and representation choices.
+By providing this rich, structured observation space with absolute coordinates, we give the RL agent all the information needed to learn sophisticated, location-aware basketball strategies while maintaining computational efficiency through careful normalization and representation choices.